Mick235711/Beijing-Subway-Tools/docs/tools.md

 in which each specification can either be `{entry: x.x, exit: x.x}` to indicate that a number should be multiplied to each path originating from/ending at this station (to simulate real-world entry/exit passenger flow).
 Or, alternatively, the specification can also be a dict from station name to float numbers to indicate each path's factor.

+Optionally, you can also pass a baseline file.
+This baseline file is in CSV format and is obtainable by appending `--data-output xxx.csv`, and will be used as the comparison baseline.
+Each path will show +5% and -5% instead of absolute value.
+By default, changes less than the threshold (default to 0.01, meaning +-1%) will not be drawn.
+You can change the threshold through the `--baseline-threshold` parameter.

 Example Usage:
 <pre>